-It’s so important to fill in any gaps in diet, using muscle gain supplements to continue effectively building muscle mass.
-One of the best ways to get the most out of sports nutrition is to use them synergistically.
-This guide will help beginners understand what the best supplements are for muscle gain.
+It’s essential to fill any gaps in your diet by using muscle gain supplements to continue building muscle mass effectively.
+One of the best ways to maximize the benefits of sports nutrition is to use them synergistically.
+This guide will help beginners understand which supplements are best for muscle gain.

-The basis of our muscle tissue is protein, therefore, without a sufficient amount of it, muscle development is impossible.
-It happens because the protein itself consists of significant compounds – amino acids, necessary for nutrition and growth of fibers.
+The basis of our muscle tissue is protein; therefore, without a sufficient amount of it, muscle development is impossible.
+It happens because the protein itself consists of significant compounds – amino acids, which are necessary for nutrition and the growth of fibers.

-Among different kinds of sporting nutrition products, protein is almost a key element, since people who are engaged in weight training especially need protein and amino acids consumption.
-Lacking this element will prevent you from gaining desired muscle mass and, therefore, to achieve your set goals.
+Among different kinds of sporting nutrition products, protein is almost a key element, as people engaged in weight training, especially, need protein and amino acids.
+Lacking this element will prevent you from gaining desired muscle mass and, therefore, from achieving your set goals.

-Due to amino acids protein consists of, it can perform several functions: gain muscle mass, reduction of fats, maintenance of physical form, etc. That is why before using it is necessary to know what kinds of protein are there, and what are the effects of their use.
+Due to the amino acids that proteins consist of, they can perform several functions: gain muscle mass, reduce fat, maintain physical form, etc. That is why, before using it, it is necessary to know what kinds of protein there are, and what the effects of their use are.

 Here are 8 types of proteins: